-There’s an endless variety of soccer passing patterns and soccer drills that can help your team expand and hone its passing vocabulary.
+Soccer passing: There’s an endless variety of soccer passing patterns and soccer drills that can help your team expand and hone its passing vocabulary.
 These listed below, however, are the most important passing blueprints that you and your soccer should be familiar with.

 If you watch any top level soccer game, whether it’s the English Premier League, the Spanish La Liga, or the Italian Serie A, you’ll see these same passing movements – the overlap, the give and go, and short short long passes.
 These runs and passing patterns are the foundation of good one and two touch soccer that the best teams in the world play.
+A central idea to this though is every player on the team, at every position, should want the ball and be ready to support their teammates.

-And if you watch a player like Xavi of Barcelona, you’ll see a soccer player who rarely if ever loses the ball.
+Watch a player like Xavi of Barcelona, you’ll see a soccer player who rarely if ever loses the ball.
 He’s a master of one and two touch soccer, from the give and go to the killer through ball that puts his teammate one on one with the keeper.
 What’s key is Xavi knows where his teammates are before he gets the ball at this feet.

 Give and Go or Wall Pass